Two cans connect by a wire

 A Brand Model is a powerful tool that captures the essence of your brand and helps you communicate it across your organization.
 For an organization to be successful, there should be one vision, one voice, one personality, and one set of values.
 They must be stated, understood, and practiced, both internally and externally.
 The Brand Model captures in one concise document the persona that your organization will take on to communicate its value proposition.
 To see what I mean, take a look at Trekk’s:

-trekk brand model
+Trekk brand model

 Once you’ve modeled your brand, the next step is to figure out how you will communicate it.
 Impactful messaging involves first understanding the unique challenges of your various audience segments and then articulating how your product or service can solve those challenges.
 Unlike your brand, your messages and communication channels will change depending on who you’re talking to.
 We use a tool called a Message Map to develop powerful messaging that resonates with each distinct audience segment.

-trekk message map
+Trekk message map

 The Message Map is comprised of five parts — cover these bases and you'll have a solid roadmap for communication of your brand.